 - Coordination with host railroads

 - General consultation

-If you have any questions about this document, please contact Amtrak Senior Manager Facilities Development Mary Montgomery.
+If you have any questions about this document, please contact the Amtrak Station Planning group.

-A special note to city/town officials, planners, architects and engineers working on a station project: even if your project is only in the visioning phase, please contact Mary Montgomery to ensure Amtrak is aware of your proposal.
+A special note to city/town officials, planners, architects and engineers working on a station project: even if your project is only in the visioning phase, please contact the Station Planning group to ensure Amtrak is aware of your proposal.